August 27, 2021

 Week of August 22 - 28

 - I really enjoyed my work this week.
 I had started a new project at the end of last week.
-We are building a microsite page for the Goldman Sachs 10,000 Small Businesses Fellows that will live on the Goldman Sachs site.
+We are building a microsite for a client.
 I had built a similar site for this venture back in July.
 That site is focused specifically on students and small business owners to join this program.
 I finished up the HTML on Monday and started the CSS work for layout, colors, and typography.
 After so many years of doing this, I still really enjoy getting to see a site come to life as I built my stylesheets.
 I finished up on Thursday and passed it to my teammate Ryan who will be adding some animations to the site.
 Normally, this is a task that I really enjoy but due to some restrictions in third-party software and resourcing allocation, I built the site with a solid foundation for my teammate to now progressively enhance.

 - My youngest daughter celebrated her 15th birthday on Tuesday.
 We had a fun time celebrating and encouraging her.
 She enjoyed a trip to our local art museum for a special dance exhibit with her older sister and my wife.
 It was a treat for her to spend her birthday with our oldest most years would be back on campus for classes.